HenriAugusto/easyflow/README.md

 When dealing with lists indexes always start at 1!
 For me it makes more sense in Pure Data because it matches the $1, $2, $3, ... $n notation.

 _(yet on pd table indexes starts at 0, so future table objects might have indexes starting at 0)_

+Also, some objects like [easyflow/substring] use 0-based indexes because substring methods traditionally work like this (Java, etc) and symbols are not lists.

+_But note how [sublist] and [arrayList] use 1-based indexes because it deals with lists!_

 This innocent-seeming question is not so simple.
 It was not an easy choice but it seems to me this fits pd best.